-A full-time neutral since 1993, Tom Foutz has mediated and arbitrated over 3,000 matters covering a wide range of cases, including personal injury, maritime, product liability, medical malpractice, business and commercial disputes, employment matters, and hurricane claims.
-Mr. Foutz also conducts jury focus groups and mock trials, umpires insurance disputes, chairs medical review panels, serves as a court-appointed special master, and has served as an expert in legal malpractice cases.
+A full-time neutral since 1993, Tom Foutz has mediated and arbitrated over 3,000 matters covering a wide range of cases, including personal injury, maritime, product liability, business and commercial disputes, employment matters, and hurricane claims.
+Mr. Foutz also conducts jury focus groups and mock trials, umpires insurance disputes, serves as a court-appointed special master, and has testified as an expert in the areas of legal malpractice, settlement evaluation, negotiation, and mediation.

 Mr. Foutz began his legal career in law school as a clerk for the Honorable Lansing L. Mitchell, United States District Judge, Eastern District of Louisiana.
 Following graduation, Mr. Foutz specialized in litigation, first at Jones Walker and later with Jack Martzell and Wendell Gauthier.